Skip to content ↓

 A supportive environment.

 The Sixth Form provides more than a learning environment – it is a place where students are encouraged to realise their full potential and become confident, independent and responsible citizens.
 We aim to equip students with the ability to go out into the adult world with the necessary skills to succeed.
 It is a unique journey for all of them as they choose their future direction and begin to realise their goals.
-It is a privilege to be a part of this journey and we encourage and foster these dreams at every step.
+It is a privilege to be a part of this journey, and we encourage and foster these dreams at every step.

 Subject teachers will stretch and challenge students and, in return, they will expect students to give their best.
-Students benefit from regular one-to-one reviews, annual parents’ evenings and half termly family monitoring data.
+Students benefit from regular one-to-one reviews, annual parents’ evenings and half-termly family monitoring data.

 Form Tutors act as mentors and help to guide students through their transition into the Sixth Form, assist with the development of good study skills, time management and offer advice on university job applications and interview skills.